NoahDR17/books-manager/README.md

 - **Advanced Search Filters**:
   - Description: Add advanced search options to filter books by genre, publication date, rating, etc.
-  - Value: Improves the search functionality, making it easier for users to find specific books.
+  - Value: Improves the search functionality, making it easier for users to find books.

 - **Book Reviews and Ratings**:
   - Description: Allow users to add reviews and ratings for books in the library.